w01vs/Verox/README.md

 This is my attempt at making a compiled programming language.
 It will compile directly to nasm assembly x86-64.
-It will run on Linux.
+It will run on Windows.
 To get to a working programming language faster, I will use the C runtime internally to handle things suchs as heap allocation and file IO.

 Strongly inspired by: